SourceGeneration/ChangeTracking/README.md

 ## Tracking Changes

-There are two methods for state tracking:
+There are two ways for state tracking:
 - ​Via ChangeTracker
 - Using State